CyberNobii/TReport/README.md

 # TReport

+This is a python script to mass report on Telegram channel, group, User, bot .

-> **Educational & Research Project**
+> **Educational & Research Purpose only**

-A Python-based Telegram reporting and moderation research toolkit built on **Telethon**.
-This project is intended for **security research, platform moderation testing, and educational purposes only**.

 ---